vega/vega-lite/CONTRIBUTING.md

 - We already include project settings to hide compiled files (`*.js`, `*.js.map`).
 This should work automatically if you open the `vega-lite` folder with VSCode.
 - Make sure to install [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint), [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) extensions.
 - The [vscode-jest-runner](https://marketplace.visualstudio.com/items?itemName=firsttris.vscode-jest-runner) extension is also very helpful for debugging tests.

-## Manually Testing with Vega-Editor

-To manually test your changes locally, you should have a local instance of [Vega Editor](https://github.com/vega/editor) and link Vega-Lite to the editor (See [Vega Editor's README](https://github.com/vega/editor#local-testing--debugging) for instructions).

-To update the Vega-Lite code in the editor, you need to compile TypeScript to JavaScript.
-The easiest way is to run `yarn watch` in the Vega-Lite directory.
-This command will automatically recompile the code whenever you make changes.

 ## Pull Requests and Continuous Integration (CI)